saibhaskar24/certificategenerator/README.md

 # certificategenerator
 Generate e-certificates with an Word Document temple from Excel Sheet

+This will reduce the time of editing each and every certificate with the help of python automata.

+Can generate certificates in seconds if u have a database.

+Manual generation can take hours.

 Main Data Can't be displayed because of privacy

 Excel file: